vivithequeen/vEngine/README.md

 - Collition
 - Support for Windows and Mac

-## Athena Stuff that i require to have in my readme
 ### WHAT my project is??
 vEngine is a very cool game engine with RayLib and c++
 #### WHY i made this??